bonohu/bonohu.github.io/content/rnaseq/kallisto.md

 IDs for genes (based on IDs in `transcriptome.fa`) might be different from those by alignment-based RNA-seq (from GFF file).
 ID conversion should be done locally before the comparison of those.

-An example for batch script to run kalllisto
+An example for batch script to run kalllisto for gzipped-FASTQ files in current directory(single-end read) with bootstrap 100 times (`-b 100`).

 ```
 #!/bin/sh